MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/custom-detection-rules.md

 - Alternatively, you can select **Delete email** and then choose to either move the emails to Deleted Items (**Soft delete**) or delete the selected emails permanently (**Hard delete**).

-The columns `NetworkMessageId` and `RecipientEmailAddress` must be in the present in the output results of the query to apply actions to email messages.
+The columns `NetworkMessageId` and `RecipientEmailAddress` must be present in the output results of the query to apply actions to email messages.

 ### 5. Set the rule scope.